 "For many players and amp-o-philes alike, the tweed Fender Champ is ground zero for vintage tube amps.
 The simplicity of this design and part and parcel to that, the purity of its tone make it a universal starting point for the virtues of tube amps et al for many players.
 As such it's a vintage amp that every guitarist should experience at least once." -Dave Hunter1

 From a technical perspective, the tweed Champ is an elegantly simple design.
-Let's put some hard numbers on it.
+Here is the front end.

-The #1 input jack connects to a classic gamma network comprised of grid-leak resistor RG and the effective grid-stopper resistance RGS comprised of two 68kΩ resistors in parallel.
-Across the network there is unity (0dB) midrange gain and very little treble attenuation due to Miller capacitance.
-The purpose of the 34kΩ grid-stopper resistance is to attenuate only radio frequencies.
+The #1 input jack connects to a classic gamma network comprised of a 1MΩ grid-leak resistor and an effective 34kΩ grid-stopper resistance comprised of two 68kΩ resistors in parallel.
+Across the network there is very little treble attenuation due to Miller capacitance.2 The purpose of the grid stopper is to attenuate only radio frequencies.

 The green AC load line is based on the 1MΩ AC load established by the volume control.
 It indicates that the grid voltage can swing from 0V to -3V, so the bias is relatively neutral and input headroom is 1.4V peak (-0.1dBV), well beyond the output of a typical pickup.